PS5 vs Xbox series X

 |Frame Per Second||120fps||120fps|

 Spec-wise both consoles are very impressive.
 Both CPUs are running the same architecture.
-But the Xbox series X will be running any consistently higher clock speed compared to the PS5.
+But the Xbox series X will be running a consistently higher clock speed compared to the PS5.
 Due to that the Xbox series X has the PS5 beat here but not by much.

-Well, the PS5 has a lower teraflops count and less compute units in its GPU compared to the Xbox series X, it has a higher maximum clock speed.
+Well, the PS5 has a lower teraflops count and fewer compute units in its GPU compared to the Xbox series X, it has a higher maximum clock speed.
 Still, the fact that the Xbox series X has nearly two more teraflops than the PS5.
 But don’t expect graphics to look noticeably better on the Xbox series X, it’s a marginal difference.

 In terms of storage, both consoles have expansion Bay for additional storage.
-This all makes it seem like the series X has a better SSD but not so fast. literally we didn’t even get into the read and write speeds yet.
+This all makes it seem like the series X has a better SSD but not so fast. literally, we didn’t even get into the read and write speeds yet.
 Where the PS5’s SSD blows the Xbox series X is right out of the water.

 It’s capable of 5.5-9 GBPS speed, which is blazing fast even for a solid-state drive.
 On the other hand, the Xbox Series X’s SSD is much less impressive.
 As it’s only capable of 2.4-6 GBPS speed.
-What this means is that games should load quite a lot faster on the PS5 compared to Xbox Series X, almost entirely eliminating loading screens.
+What this means is that games should load quite a lot faster on the PS5 compared to Xbox Series X, almost eliminating loading screens.
 Even though the Xbox series X’s SSD has more storage, it just doesn’t have the speed to compete with the PS5.

-Both consoles will support up to 8k resolution for select games as well as a 120fps gameplay and ray tracing.
+Both consoles will support up to 8k resolution for select games as well as 120fps gameplay and ray tracing.
 So games will not only look incredible on both consoles but they should run smoothly as well.
 With 60fps being the minimum frame rate developers are aiming for this upcoming generation.

 So the final thing is which console you should choose?
 If your budget is much bigger then you probably want to go with the one without the disk drive on at the PlayStation side.
 Of course, it looks amazing, it’s really cool and you get the spider-man exclusive.